Kartik-Raut-12/Modern-Chair-Page/README.md

+# Modern chair Page
-# This a basic design page of Modern Chair on HTML and CSS
+This a basic design page of Modern Chair on HTML and CSS